Learned Scalable Video Coding For Humans and Machines: Experiments

 \subsection{Frame Reconstruction Performance}

-When it comes to the performance of reconstructing compressed frames for human viewing, the situation is straightforward for conventional video codecs, whether learned or handcrafted: we simply decode the compressed bitstream, generate the decoded frames, and measure their quality using an appropriate metric (PSNR or MS-SSIM in this work).
-However, for the proposed codec, there are several options.
+When it comes to the performance of reconstructing compressed frames for human viewing, the situation is straightforward for conventional video codecs, whether learned or handcrafted: we simply decode the compressed bitstream, generate the decoded frames, and measure their quality using a metric (PSNR-RGB or MS-SSIM-RGB in this work).
+However, for the proposed codec, the following options can be considered:

-First, note that the base layer of the proposed system generates video frames and stores them in the base frame buffer, as shown in Fig.~\ref{fig:flowchart}.
-Such frames are intended for object detection rather than human viewing; they preserve enough information to detect objects at low rates, but lack the details that are deemed irrelevant for this task, as illustrated in Fig.~\ref{fig:base_image}.
+\begin{itemize} \item \textbf{Option 1:} First, note that the base layer of the proposed system generates video frames and stores them in the base frame buffer, as shown in Fig.~\ref{fig:flowchart_base_layer}.
+Such frames are intended for object detection rather than human viewing; they preserve enough information to detect objects at low rates, but lack some of the information that is irrelevant for object detection.
 Nevertheless, we could ask what their quality is in terms of frame reconstruction metrics.
-In Figs.~\ref{fig:results_psnr}-\ref{fig:results_ssim}, we refer to this approach as ``\textbf{Proposed Base}'' and in Tables~\ref{tab:enh_psnr}-\ref{tab:enh_ssim} as simply ``\textbf{Base}.''
+In Figs.~\ref{fig:results_psnr}-\ref{fig:results_ssim} and Tables~\ref{tab:enh_psnr}-\ref{tab:enh_ssim}, we refer to this approach as ``\textbf{Base}''.
 In this case, only the base-layer bitrate is counted, since base frames are generated from the base-layer bitstream only.